gatling/frontline-doc/content/reference/current/plugins/script/index.md

 ---
 title: "Manual scripting"
 description: "Learn how to configure a script to run your simulations."
-lead: "Run your FrontLine simulations from your CI."
+lead: "Run your Gatling Enterprise simulations from your CI."
 date: 2021-03-08T13:50:17+01:00
 lastmod: 2021-03-08T13:50:17+01:00
 weight: 50040